Are you on a tight budget but still want to get your hands on a high-quality acoustic-electric guitar?

 - Thin tonewood hence vulnerable to breakage

 An acoustic-electric guitar describes an acoustic guitar that has a plug.
-The ability to plug in an acoustic guitar and crank up the volume is a godsend because acoustic instruments are notoriously soft.
+The ability to plug in an acoustic guitar and crank up the volume is a desirable feature because acoustic instruments are notoriously soft.

-Naturally, a more expensive guitar will sound better than a less expensive one, but this isn’t to say that the best acoustic-electric guitar under 200 won’t sound decent.
+Naturally, a more expensive guitar will sound better than a cheap one, but this isn’t to say that acoustic-electric guitars under $200 won’t sound decent.

 A seasoned player will tell the difference in a flash.
-However, on the contrary, a novice guitarist may not be able to tell the difference enough to justify spending thousands of dollars, hence the existence of inexpensive guitars.
+However, a novice guitarist may not be able to tell the difference enough to justify spending extra dollars on a guitar.

 Budget guitars are available to beginner guitarists and those on a budget.

-3. What Should I Consider When Buying The Best Acoustic-Electric Guitars Under 200?
+What Should I Consider When Buying an Acoustic-Electric Guitars Under $200?

-Your taste and preference determine what’s essential to you when choosing an acoustic-electric guitar under 200.
+Your taste and preference determine what’s essential to you when choosing an acoustic-electric guitar.
 However, there are some characteristics to look for when shopping for guitars in this price range, such as body shape, tonewoods, electronics, and accessories.